swanie21/style-guides/README.md

 * Include titles on each tab
 * Selected tab should be differentiated from the unselected tabs
 * Selected tab should show the tab's title content, which includes a header and body element

+Week Four: Build a footer
+* Responsive design
+* Includes an icon placeholder for the logo
+* Includes placeholder links for site navigation, social media links, terms & conditions, and privacy policy
+* Copyright blurb